Practicing bed mobility exercises after a spinal cord injury (SCI) can help improve your ability to transfer in and out of bed and sit upright.

 Practice lowering the body by bending the arms and lifting the body by straightening the arms.

 To get into a fully upright position, straighten the elbows and alternate shuffling the arms towards your hips.
-To lie down again, shuffle your arms backward so that your torso starts to decline.
+To lie down again, shuffle your arms backward while your torso lowers towards the mattress.

 3. Mild Hamstring Stretch

-Depending on the level and severity of your spinal cord injury, you may experience paralysis in the trunk and legs, which can make it challenging to sit upright.
+Depending on the level and severity of your spinal cord injury, you may experience paralysis in the trunk and legs (paraplegia), which can make it challenging to sit upright.
 This bed mobility exercise can help you develop sitting balance.

 Sit with your legs straightened in front of you and lean slightly forward, towards your toes.
 Leaning forward helps prevent you from falling back while having your legs straightened adds enough resistance in the hamstrings to prevent falling forward.